cisco/mindmeld/source/blueprints/screening_app.rst

 5. Knowledge Base
 ^^^^^^^^^^^^^^^^^

 The screening blueprint is a straightforward question-answer application.
-It has no catalogs, and therefore does not need a knowledge base.
+It has no catalogs and therefore does not need a knowledge base.

 6. Training Data
 ^^^^^^^^^^^^^^^^